 2) Take a course – learn the hard stuff, from the experts.

 Although I would love to say you can do it all yourself, taking a course is a great way to get both a practical and theoretical understanding of UX.
 A course will give you the hard knowledge that you’ll need ranging from specific tools and resources to key approaches and methods, you’ll be able to try these out in a controlled environment and then receive honest feedback from the very best in the industry.
 Without a doubt investing in a course early on will help you to excel quicker in the long run, and you’ll meet like-minded people on a similar journey to you.
-Short courses for UX are available at Udemy, There are several reasonably priced courses around that don’t take up too much time, find out more about the Beginner Course at the UX Academy, London on this link.
+Short courses for UX are available at Udemy, There are several reasonably priced courses around that don’t take up too much time, find out more about the UX Design Course at the UX Academy, London on this link.

 3) Experience, experience, experience.